afzaman/weather-app/README.md

 # Weather-app
 ODIN Project Weather App

-### This is a weather app built for the Odin Porject's Javascript Track
+### This is a weather app built for the Odin Project's Javascript Track

 ## Built With